From typical to unique, our summer camp activities are sure to please!

 Shawna Macauley, the Derby's daughter (Kermit), stepped up as co-director in 2009 after Lura's retirement.
 With her dad at her side, Shawna directed Kayak Community Camp until Len's retirement after camp in 2018.
 Melissa McIntosh (Tails) began her director training that year with plans to continue to help Shawna lead KCC for many years to come!
 Unfortunately, the global pandemic closed camp for 2020, and while campers and volunteers alike were hopeful for a re-opening in 2021, that just wasn't in the cards.

 After two years away due to COVID, Donna, Shawna and Melissa decided to move on and handed the reins over.
-Flamingo, Orchid and Tinkerbell took over in 2022 and are thrilled to keep Kayak Community Camp alive!

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.